nharbiso/slither/README.md

 ## Running Tests

-Tests may be run in two 'traditional' ways:
+Tests may be run in two 'traditional' ways for the backend:

 1. In the terminal, navigate to the backend directory, and then utilizing [Maven](https://maven.apache.org/) run the command `mvn test`.
 This will run all tests in this project and demonstrate how, in this version, they all pass.

-2. In the file directory, open any given testing class.
+2. In the file directory, open any given testing class in the backend.
 Then, run that file to run only tests within that class.
 In IntelliJ, this is done with a green play button.

-In VSCode, this can be done with `npm test`, which can be accessed after running `npm i` in the `frontend` directory.
+To run the tests for the frontend, run the command `npm test` in the terminal, which can be accessed after running `npm i` in the `frontend` directory.